 Computer-aided design or CAD involves the use of computers and software to digitally create engineering drawings and models to aid in tooling and product design.
-This Computer-Aided Tooling Design program explores the tools and techniques used within these four fundamental computer-aided design categories:
+This program, part of the Fundamentals of Tool Design Video Series, explores the tools and techniques used within these four fundamental computer-aided design categories:

-The 2-Dimensional CAD segment examines orthographic projection, workflow, and detailing.
+The 2D CAD segment examines orthographic projection, workflow, and detailing.

-The 3-Dimensional Modeling segment details the use of 2D sketching, feature-based parametric 3D modeling, and design editing.
+The 3D modeling segment details the use of 2D sketching, feature-based parametric 3D modeling, and design editing.

-The CAD Analysis segment is broken down into four basic principles: Material Characteristics, Model Meshing, Boundary Conditions, and Interpretation of Results.
+The CAD analysis segment is broken down into four basic principles:

 By Ahmad K Elshennawy, Gamal S Weheba, PhD